majiao2/quartz/content/posts/生命·绽放/写作-Agree ~ Disagree.md

 For these reasons, + 我的观点

 ---
-It's is a common belief that the media has affected society in a negative way and made our once diverse wo
+It's is a common belief that the media has affected society in a negative way and made our once diverse world too <mark style="background: #bcddbe;">uniform</mark>.
+However, I firmly believe that culture has been <mark style="background: #bcddbe;">diversified</mark> by the positive influence of media because it has broadened people's overall outlook and made society more interesting.

+To begin with, the media has helped develop tolerance for different ways of thinking.
+In the past, mant people were not aware the traditions and beliefs of other societies.
+However, we now know so much more about the world because of various types of media.
+For example, people now have access to movies and <mark style="background: #bcddbe;">documentaries</mark> that depict ways of life in different countries.
+This has led t